-By Amanda Foley, Chief Executive of St Albans District and Borough Council
+By Amanda Foley, Chief Executive of St Albans City and District Council

 The Hertfordshire Growth Board has already set its vision and missions, taking a unified approach with leaders from the county, district, and borough councils, as well as the NHS, Police and business.
 From new employment opportunities and quality and sustainable homes, to healthy places that are well connected for the digital age with a sustainable transport infrastructure, the Growth Board has ambitious plans and is ready to work closely with the new Government and MPs.